learn-co-curriculum/reading-ios-creatingMethods/README.md

-<a href='https://learn.co/lessons/reading-ios-creatingMethods' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-creatingMethods' title='Writing Methods'>Writing Methods</a> on Learn.co and start learning to code for free.</p>